 At Beginnings we believe in the power and transformation of pregnancy and birth.
 We believe in the physiological process of birth, and know that the less we interfere with the process the smoother and more empowering the experience for you.
-We welcome you to ask questions, make informed decisions, and tell us what kind of birth you want.
+I welcome you to ask questions, make informed decisions, and communicate what kind of birth you want.
 We are here to support, guide, educate, and ultimately empower you in this journey that we are honored to have the opportunity to witness.

 ~ Sheila Kitzinger

 “There is a secret in our culture and it is not that birth is painful but that women are strong.” ~Laura Stavoe

 The Midwives Model of Care™ is a fundamentally different approach to pregnancy and childbirth than contemporary obstetrics.
 Midwifery care is uniquely nurturing, hands-on care before, during, and after birth.
 Midwives are health care professionals specializing in pregnancy and childbirth who develop a trusting relationship with their clients, which results in confident, supported labor and birth.
 While there are different types of midwives practicing in various settings, all midwives are trained to provide comprehensive prenatal care and education, guide labor and birth, address complications, and care for newborns.
 The Midwives Model of Care™ is based on the fact that pregnancy and birth are normal life events.

 - monitoring the physical, psychological and social well-being of clients throughout the childbearing cycle

 - providing individualized education, counseling, and prenatal care, continuous hands-on assistance during labor and delivery, and postpartum support